johbrust/simulink_gym/examples/envs/cartpole_simulink.md

 # Simulink Implementation of the Cart Pole Environment

-This implementation of the cart pole environment uses the standard Simulink blocks to model the underlying differential equations of the dynamics.
+This implementation of the classic cart pole environment uses the standard Simulink blocks to model the underlying differential equations of the dynamics (see [here](https://coneural.org/florian/papers/05_cart_pole.pdf)).

 ## Model parameters